 Not everyone understands her decision, especially her father who voted for Trump

 Sarah says she is sad to leave her friends but that they have been supportive.
 Many have said they would also leave if they could.
 But, not everyone understands her decision, especially her father who voted for Trump.

 “The ones who don’t get it are like ‘Good riddance,’,” she says.
 “And that’s exactly why we are going, because I don’t want to raise two girls when I don’t feel safe, and I’m putting their safety at risk.”

 Changing political tide

-For Cori Carl and her wife, Casey Daly, it wasn’t a matter of waiting to see who won the election.
+For Cori Carl, it wasn’t a matter of waiting to see who won the election.